47867/ViT-ER/README.md

 Macro-F1: 0.8040, validation accuracy: 0.8198, validation loss: 0.4919 (after 32 epochs)
 <br><br>
 SWIN-Base consistently outperforms DeiT-Base, albeit by only a few points.
 <br><br>
+## <strong>Domain adaptation</strong> <br>
+We are conducting research on the KLIMAMEMES dataset by Haim et al. (2026).
+To align our model predictions better with this complicated dataset, we conduct domain adaptation. <br>
+We manually annotate 410 images and conduct training for 80 epochs.
+For SWIN-Base we reach a Macro-F1 of 0.78 and Cohen's Kappa of 0.71. <br>
+DeiT-Base is significantly weaker.
+Macro-F1 reaches 0.61 and Cohen's Kappa of 0.45.
+Improving on these results appears non-trivial.
+<br><br>

 ## <strong>Hardware information</strong> <br>